petermaloney/runner/README.md

 assumptions - and maybe bugs
 ==========

-- currently tested on manjaro qemu 2.9.0; maybe some quirks or qemu command syntax are not from qemu but from Manjaro
+- currently tested on artixlinux qemu 6.2.0; maybe some quirks or qemu command syntax are not from qemu but from this